siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 test file

 This text was alreadey in
-the file before the snapshot.
+the file before the snapshot 16.

 So was this one, but it was deteted.
 ~~~